microsoft/AcademicContent/README.md

 This repo provides technical resources to help students and faculty learn about Azure and teach others.
 The content covers cross-platform scenarios in AI and machine learning, data science, web development, mobile app dev, internet of things, and devops.

 **Important:** We are migrating to [Microsoft Learn](https://docs.microsoft.com/learn/) | If you can't find what you're looking for in this repo, check out the 60+ labs on Microsoft Learn too.
-Many of these labs have their own built-in Azure sandbox making it easier for faculty and student to learn without requiring an Azure Subscription.
+Many of these labs have their own built-in Azure sandbox making it easier for faculty and students to learn without requiring an Azure Subscription.

 Students can get free Azure credits to explore these resources here: